-As a result of the above, we have reviewed the various aspects of the relationship between the Commissioner and the Chief Constable in order to determine how to account for these in the 2021/22 Statement of Accounts:-
+As a result of the above, we have reviewed the various aspects of the relationship between the Commissioner and the Chief Constable in order to determine how to account for these in the 2022/23 Statement of Accounts:-

-Accounting determination Consideration PCC CC Reasoning Expenditure √ √ CC to record all expenditure on staff, buildings, supplies and services, vehicles etc. which is employed in the delivery of operational policing except those directly attributable to the activity and functions of the PCC Employees - IAS19 √ As most members of staff are under the day to day operational command of the CC, the IAS 19 (employment benefits, including pensions and the adjustments in respect of accrued employee benefits) charges/credits are attributed to the CC.
+Accounting Determination Consideration РСС СС Reasoning Expenditure ~ ~ CC to record all expenditure on staff, buildings, supplies and services, vehicles etc. which is employed in the delivery of operational policing except those directly attributable to the activity and functions of the PCC Employees - IAS19 ~ As most members of staff are under the day to day operational command of the CC, the IAS 19 (employment benefits, including pensions and the adjustments in respect of accrued employee benefits) charges/credits are attributed to the CC.
 The net IAS19 adjustments are subject to statutory overrides in the Movement in Reserves Statement.
-Charges for assets - i.e. depreciation and impairment ✓ Whilst the CC has day to day operational control of most assets such as buildings and vehicles, the PCC manages the estate and the strategic direction of the use of that estate.
+Charges for assets - i.e. depreciation and impairment ~ Whilst the CC has day to day operational control of most assets such as buildings and vehicles, the PCC manages the estate and the strategic direction of the use of that estate.
 Additionally, the PCC provides resources for the purchase of new assets, uses the proceeds from the sale of assets to fund future development or to pay down long-term debt and is responsible for the long- term decisions relating to the financing of capital expenditure.
 Income - General Grants and Taxation ✓ The PCC sets the precept and is the only recipient of general grants.
 The PCC receives the income which is put into the Police Fund.
-Income - specific grants, service income (events, statutory charges etc.) and other contributions and donations √ √ This is recorded in the accounts of whichever party the income is directly attributable or whose activities it relates to.
-Working capital - debtors, creditors, provisions ✓ ✓ The PCC settles all of the outstanding cash payments through their overall control of the resources available for policing in the county.
-Debtors and creditors are recorded in the CIES of the Commissioner and the Chief Constable to show the cost of their activities, but the balance sheet entries in respect of these belong to the PCC.
-Reserves- General fund reserve, earmarked general fund reserves, other usable reserves √ As the PCC controls and owns the Police Fund, he owns the associated reserves.